 Kriya Hatha Yoga Teacher Training

-A Hatha Yoga Intensive and Teacher Training in Two Sessions
+A Hatha Yoga Intensive and Teacher Training

 with Durga Ahlund,